SEPM Clastic Diagenesis Research Group

 Annual Meeting Report

-This year's SEPM Clastic Diagenesis Research Group met during the AAPG Annual Convention and Exhibition in Salt Lake City, Utah.
-The meeting took place in Salon E of the Salt Lake Marriott Downtown, from 7:00 - 10:00 PM.
-The program included the following:
+This year’s SEPM Clastic Diagenesis Research Group met during the AAPG Annual Convention and Exhibition in San Antonio, Texas.
+The meeting took place in Salon A of the San Antonio Marriott Riverwalk, from 7:00 - 10:00 PM.
+The program included the

 The goal of the meeting was to present an opportunity for the clastic diagenesis community, from academia and industry, to discuss challenges and develop scientific ways forward in issues in clastic diagenesis.
 The meeting also provided opportunities for students, academics and industry representatives to network in an informal manner.